dtanner/dantanner/content/post/remote-work.md

 To: Corporate Communications<br>
 From: Board of Directors<br>
 Date: January 20, 2025<br>
-Subject: Communication Guide on Domestic and Foreign Human Software Resources<br>
+Subject: Communication Guide on Remote Software Resources<br>

 Welcome!
 If you're reading this, you're a corporate leader looking to maximize shareholder _value_.